Business Incentives for Foreign Investors in Singapore

 Pioneer tax incentives

-Through the pioneer tax incentive, businesses engaging in the manufacture of high-value-added products or services can apply for a pioneer certificate which entitles them to tax exemption for five and up to 15 years.
+Through the pioneer tax incentive, businesses engaging in the manufacture of high-value-added products or services can apply for a pioneer certificate which entitles them to tax exemption for five years and can be extended depending on the company’s commitment to further expansion.

 To qualify, applicants are assessed on qualitative and quantitative criteria.
 This includes:

-- Ability to introduce create employment for Singaporeans;
+- Ability to introduce and create employment for Singaporeans;

 - Introduction of new skills and expertise;